Farmers' suicides in the United States: Background

 In 1980, Federal Reserve actions to stem stagflation and president Jimmy Carter's implementation of a grain embargo against the Soviet Union resulted in the 1980s farm crisis, resulting in a large increase in farm foreclosures.

 In 1985, after Ronald Reagan had been president for four years, the Farm Credit System (FCS) lost $2.7 billion – the largest one-year loss of any financial institution in U.S. history.
 That same year, 40-year-old farmer Dean Hagedorn walked into a bank in Spencer, Iowa, with a check for $94,000, the proceeds of that year's corn crop from his farm of 560 acres.
 He planned to use three-quarters to keep his bank loan payments up to date, and to parcel the remainder out to other creditors, but the bank kept the entire amount.

 "There's a silent atrophy creeping across the heartland", said Joan Blundall, a mental-health counselor in rural Iowa, in 1987.
 "And I don't think anyone knows yet where we are headed."
 As of 2019, farm debt was at $416 billion, an all-time high, and median farm income was projected to be −$1,644.
 Over half of all farmers have lost money every year since 2013, and farm loan delinquencies are increasing.

-According to the National Rural Health Association (NRHA), farmers' suicide rate is three and a half times greater than that observed in the broader population.
+According to the National Rural Health Association (NRHA), farmers' suicide rate is 3.5 times greater than that observed in the broader population.
 From 2000 to 2018, there was a 34% increase in the suicide rate in urban areas compared to 48% in rural areas.
 In March 2023, the association, which has a membership of 21,000 including rural hospitals and clinics, submitted a letter to House and Senate agricultural committees calling on them to respond to what the NRHA's chief executive officer called "a deep-seated and longstanding problem."
 The association requested a tailored national crisis line to respond to farmers, along with funding increase for the stress assistance network.